redaelkate/AIscraper/README.md

 ## Launching the Application

-To run ScrapeMaster, navigate to the project directory and run the following command:
+To run AIscraper, navigate to the project directory and run the following command:

 ```bash
 streamlit run streamlit_app.py